gchq/sleeper/docs/07-data-retrieval.md

 }
 ```

-You will need to give Sleeper's writing data IAM role (given by the CloudFormation export <instance-id>-QueryLambdaRoleArn)
+You will need to give Sleeper's writing data IAM role (given by the CloudFormation export `<instance-id>-QueryLambdaRoleArn`)
 permission to write to the above S3 bucket or SQS queue.

 ## Use the Java API directly

-You can also retrieve data using the Java class QueryExecutor.
+You can also retrieve data using the Java class `QueryExecutor`.

 ## Use Athena to perform SQL Analytics and Queries